Ritanshu095/Python/README.md

 # Python
-This repository contains python scripts for some questions
+This repository contains python scripts for some problems.